Wilsonville Public Library: History

-In 1990, Steve Turner was hired as the library's new director to replace Phila Simmons.
-Local employer Fujimi America Inc. donated approximately 1,500 Japanese books and money to the library in May 1991.
-The library started being open on Sundays in 1994, but only during the school year, after Clackamas County passed a library operating levy.
+In 1990, Steve Turner was hired as the library's new director, replacing Phila Simmons.
+Local employer Fujimi America Inc. donated approximately 1,500 Japanese books to the library in May 1991.
+The library started opening on Sundays in 1994, but only during the school year, after Clackamas County passed a library operating levy.

-Wilsonville sent a bond measure to the voters in September 1995 for $3.9 million to be used to expand the library building, which at that time held 35,000 books.
+Wilsonville sent a bond measure to their voters in September 1995 for $3.9 million to be used to expand the library building, which at the time held 35,000 books.
 Voters rejected the measure, along with a measure to improve Memorial Park.
 In 1998, the library started offering passes to cultural institutions in the Portland metropolitan area.

-The city went to voters again in November 2000 with a $4 million measure designed to expand the library four-fold, and this time the measure passed.
-In August 2001, construction began on the expansion designed by Rich Turi that had construction scheduled for completion in May 2002.
+In November 2000, the city called on its voters again with a $4 million measure designed to expand the library fourfold, and this time around the measure passed.
+In August 2001, construction began on the expansion, designed by Rich Turi, which was scheduled for completion in March 2002.
 Both InFocus and OrePac Building Products donated equipment for use in the expanded facility.

-Starting in 2002 the library offered story time for children in Spanish, and in 2005 brought in Claudia Renata Osorio in an attempt to increase the number of people attending the sessions.
-The Wilsonville Public Library Foundation paid for a 35 ft ceramic mural in the children's area of the library added in 2004.
-On December 21, 2003, Patrick Duke replaced Steve Turner as the library's director.
+Starting in 2002 the library offered story time in Spanish for children and brought in Claudia Renata Osorio in 2005 in an attempt to increase the number of people attending the sessions.
+The Wilsonville Public Library Foundation paid for a 35 ft ceramic mural in the children's area of the library, which was added in 2004.
+On December 21, 2003, Patrick Duke replaced Steve Turner as the library's third director.

 The Library Foundation attempted a fundraiser in 2005 where participants paid for a tour of homes that used a line of paint from Devine Color.
-An attempt by the city to raise property taxes in November 2006 was defeated by voters, which led to cuts in the hours of the library.
-The library received a grant in 2008 to expand its out-reach program at the Coffee Creek Correctional Facility, a women's prison in Wilsonville.
-The $10,000 grant allowed for additional training and books for the program, entitled Book Bridges, designed to build and strength the connection between infants and their mothers who are serving time in prison.
+The city's attempt to raise property taxes in November 2006 was defeated by voters, which led to cuts in the library's operating hours.
+The library received a $10,000 grant in 2008 to expand its outreach program at the Coffee Creek Correctional Facility, a women's prison in Wilsonville.
+The grant allowed for additional training and books for the program, entitled Book Bridges, designed to build and strengthen the connection between infants and their mothers who are serving time in prison.
 Also in 2008, the library's Storytime Collection was chosen by the Oregon State Library as one of the outstanding projects of the year.